Oedipus Rex

 The domino effect.

 The events that are of main concern to King Oedipus are predominantly in the past and therefore irreversible.
-Oedipus is like an investigator who slowly uncovers details about his own origins and these discoveries shed quite a different light on the circumstances in which he currently lives.
+Oedipus is like an investigator who slowly uncovers details about his own origins, and these discoveries shed quite a different light on the circumstances in which he currently lives.
 When one considers how each individual event seems to determine the subsequent event then the final pattern revealed is best described as the result of a domino effect.
-However, this makes the plot of Sophocles’ play seem simple which it certainly is not.
-What is of interest to the reader is the explanation that one applies to the apparent domino effect – is it fate or chance?
+However, this makes the plot of Sophocles’ play seem simple, which it certainly is not.
+What is of interest to the reader is the explanation that applies to the apparent domino effect: is it fate or chance?
 When past events are lined up neatly and therefore have the appearance of a pattern, does this mean that a pattern truly exists?
-And what of Oedipus’ personal character, surely the kind of man he is determines what he does, he is surely not just a puppet of the Greek gods.
-As Henry James once said, “what is character but the determination of incident?
+And what of Oedipus’ personal character?
+Surely the kind of man he is determines what he does because otherwise, he is just a puppet of the Greek gods.
+As Henry James once said, “What is character but the determination of incident?
 What is incident but the illustration of character?”
 (Abrams 224).
-What appears to be a domino effect of horrible choices and actions is the glue that holds a reader’s attention and makes the play an absorbing read.
+What appears to be a domino effect of horrible choices and actions is the glue that holds a reader’s attention and makes the play such an absorbing read.

 Post-reading discussion/interpretation.